 2025 Season

-EcoVoice Project
+The EcoVoice Project

 Season 2025

-Another year with the EcoVoice Project means another year brimming with opportunities to stand up and speak out, to come together as artists, activists, and people.
+Another year with The EcoVoice Project means another year brimming with opportunities to stand up and speak out, to come together as artists, activists, and people.
 We invite you to join us for our 2025 season, inspire each other and our communities to engage in meaningful climate action.

 Missa Laudato Si’